 If you're looking for the best beginner drum set, you've come to the right place!
-Electronic Drums are one of those instruments that have an undeniable gravitational pull.
+Electronic Drums are one of those instruments that have an undeniable pull.
 Everyone loves drums!
-It’s a primal action-and-response thing to want to continuously hit out at stuff that responds back at you with a nice sound.
+It must be a primal response thing for us as humans but we do love tapping out beats.

-It’s also an unsubstantiated and largely subjective fact that inside every guitarist, bassist and keys player lies the soul of a frustrated drummer, aching to get out and brutalise the nearest set of tubs in a rhythmic frenzy.
-It’s inside us all, and we say unleash your inner animal!
+It’s also a (largely unprovable) fact that inside every guitarist, bassist and keyboard player lies the soul of a frustrated drummer, aching to get out and brutalise the nearest set of tubs in a rhythmic frenzy.
+It’s inside us all, and so I say unleash your inner animal!

 Why Choose Digital Drums?